PrimisSolutions/MS-Azure-Publishing-Tutorial/README.md

 The tutorial can be found here: [MS Learning](https://learn.microsoft.com/en-gb/training/modules/publish-aspnetcore-app/)

-You can find the deployed app here, but as it is deployed on a Free tier, it is very likely the page will not load: [Azure Publishing Tutorial](https://azurepublishingtutorial.azurewebsites.net/)
+The resources deployed for the app have been cleaned up in accordance with MS advisory, please see below for a screenshot from the application.

 ![An image showing a webpage displaying 'Hello World' text.](https://github.com/PrimisSolutions/MS-Azure-Publishing-Tutorial/blob/master/images/Deployed%20Website.png)